-- For most people, the return is due April 30, 2022, and payment is due April 30, 2022 - For a self-employed person and their spouse or common-law partner with business expenditures that relate mostly to a tax shelter investment, the return is due April 30, 2022, and payment is due April 30, 2022 - For a self-employed person and their spouse or common-law partner (other than those stated above), the return is due June 15, 2022, and payment is due April 30, 2022 - For a deceased person and their surviving spouse or common-law partner, see Guide T4011, Preparing Returns for Deceased Persons
+- For most people, the return is due April 30, 2022, and payment is due April 30, 2022 - For a self-employed person and their spouse or common law partner with business expenditures that relate mostly to a tax shelter investment, the return is due April 30, 2022, and payment is due April 30, 2022 - For a self-employed person and their spouse or common law partner (other than those stated above) the return is due June 15, 2022, and payment is due April 30, 2022 - For a deceased person and their surviving spouse or common-law partner, see Guide T4011, Preparing Returns for Deceased Persons

 When a due date falls on a Saturday, Sunday, or public holiday recognized by the CRA, your return is considered on time if the CRA receives it, or if it is postmarked, on or before the next business day.
 Your payment is considered on time if it is received on the first business day after the due date.
-For more information, go to canada.ca/taxes-dates-individuals.